Israeli National Maritime Museum displays over 5000 years of history and maritime archeology in the Mediterranean basin.

 Interactive map of the area:

 You can reach the museums by car or using public transport.
 Different buses pass nearby.
 Here is a link to Moovit, where the Destination is already set.
-Just change the starting point to your location, and you will get the updated directions (for the public transport).
+Just change the starting point to your location, and you will get the updated directions (for public transport).

 I found parking along Derech Allenby street, not far from the museum.
 And I can suggest you do the same.

 The National Maritime Museum and Tikotin Museum Of Japanese Art are part of six Haifa Museums.
-Thus, you can buy either a combined ticket or only to this museum.
+Thus, you can buy a combined ticket or only one to this museum.
 Here is a screenshot from the Haifa Museums site.

 Currently, there are discounts for Mizrachi Tfahot card members and American Express customers.
 But, they are changing over time.
-Thus I would suggest searching the web for discounts and coupons before your visit.
+Thus I suggest searching the web for discounts and coupons before your visit.

 Fridays: 10:00 – 14:00

 Opening hours and entrance fees were updated in December 2022.
 In any case, recheck the official site before visiting the museum.

 The National Maritime Museum in Haifa showcases the history of shipping in the Mediterranean Basin and the maritime story of Haifa.
 The museum displays over 5000 years of history and maritime archeology.
 It makes it possible for its visitors to encounter and learn about ancient ships, anchors, battling rams, and other archeological findings, such as gold coins treasures that were found in marine excavations.
 The museum also displays the pirate exhibition and the Hebrew-shipping endeavor.

 Note: unless stated otherwise, all comments were taken from the official site.